RosterElf Logo

 How quickly should payroll variances be resolved?

 Underpayments should be resolved as quickly as possible, ideally in the next pay run.
-Fair Work requires employees to be paid correctly and on time.
-Significant underpayments may require immediate correction rather than waiting for the next scheduled pay run.
+Fair Work requires employees to be paid correctly and on time, and significant underpayments may warrant immediate correction rather than waiting.
 Overpayments can typically be recovered over subsequent pay periods with employee agreement, but must be handled carefully and in accordance with award provisions.

 Can you deduct overpayments from future wages?

 You can recover overpayments but must follow proper processes.
-You need written agreement from the employee for deductions.
-Deductions cannot leave employees earning below minimum wage for any pay period.
-Some awards have specific provisions about overpayment recovery.
-Document the overpayment, explain it to the employee, and agree on a reasonable recovery plan.
-Do not make unilateral deductions.
+You need written agreement from the employee for deductions, and deductions cannot leave employees earning below minimum wage in any pay period.
+Some awards have specific overpayment recovery provisions.
+Document the overpayment, explain it to the employee, and agree a reasonable recovery plan — do not make unilateral deductions.

 How do you investigate a payroll variance?

 Start by identifying the specific variance amount and affected employees.
-Compare timesheets to rosters to find hour discrepancies.
-Verify pay rates are correct for each employee classification.
-Check penalty rate calculations against shift times.
-Review leave records for accuracy.
-Trace the data flow from timesheet through to payroll to identify where the error occurred.
-Document your investigation steps and findings.
+Compare timesheets to rosters to find hour discrepancies, verify pay rates for each classification, check penalty calculations against shift times, and review leave records.
+Trace the data flow from timesheet through to payroll to identify where the error occurred, and document your steps and findings.

 What records should you keep for payroll reconciliation?

 Keep detailed records of all variances identified, investigation steps taken, root causes determined, corrections made, and amounts adjusted.
-Document employee communications about variances and any agreements reached.
-Retain copies of original and corrected timesheets.
-These records support compliance audits and protect both employer and employees if questions arise later.
+Document employee communications and any agreements reached, and retain copies of original and corrected timesheets.
+These payroll records support compliance audits and protect both employer and employees if questions arise later.

 How can integrated systems reduce payroll variances?

-Integrated rostering, time tracking, and payroll systems reduce variances by automating data flow between systems, eliminating manual data entry errors.
-They apply pay rules consistently, calculate penalty rates automatically based on shift times, flag anomalies for review before processing, and maintain audit trails showing exactly how each pay amount was calculated.
-This reduces both errors and investigation time.
+Integrated rostering, time tracking, and payroll systems reduce variances by automating data flow, eliminating manual entry errors.
+They apply pay rules consistently, calculate penalty rates automatically based on shift times, flag anomalies for review before processing, and maintain audit trails showing exactly how each pay amount was calculated — reducing both errors and investigation time.

 What variance threshold should trigger investigation?

 Any variance affecting employee pay should be investigated regardless of size, as even small errors can indicate systematic issues.
-For budget variance monitoring, many businesses use thresholds of 2-5% deviation from forecast before requiring investigation.
-The appropriate threshold depends on your business size, payroll complexity, and risk tolerance.
-Document your threshold policy and apply it consistently.
+For budget variance monitoring, many businesses use a threshold of 2–5% deviation from forecast before requiring investigation.
+The appropriate threshold depends on your business size, payroll complexity, and risk tolerance — document your threshold policy and apply it consistently.

 Steve Harris